Dehumidifiers for Condensation Control

-- Dehumidifiers can cost up to a £3.00/day to run, compared to 2p/day for a whole home ventilation system.
+- They can cost up to a £3.00/day to run, compared to 2p/day for a whole home ventilation system.

-- Dehumidifiers use 300-500w of energy, compared to 8w for a whole home ventilation system.
+- They use 300-500w of energy, compared to 8w for a whole home ventilation system.

-- Dehumidifiers can require frequent emptying of the water collection container
+- They can require frequent emptying of the water collection container.

-- Dehumidifiers do not provide fresh air, they just recirculate stale air
+- They don’t provide fresh air, they just recirculate stale air.

-- Dehumidifiers only remove moisture from the area in which they are situated and therefore more than one dehumidifier may be required.
+- They only remove moisture from the area in which they’re situated and therefore more than one dehumidifier may be required for the whole property.

-- Lack of adequate heating (ideally internal temperatures should be 18-21oC to assist in condensation control)
+- Lack of adequate heating (ideally internal temperatures should be 18-21°C to assist with condensation control).

-- Excessive moisture production by the occupants (drying clothes, using gas cookers with no extract fans, long showers and boiling pans with no lids)
+- Excessive moisture production by the occupants (drying clothes, using gas cookers with no extract fans, long showers and boiling pans without lids).